-The Williamstown Theater Festival opens its new multimillion-dollar home and launches Roger Rees’ reign as artistic director with Oscar Wilde’s comedy-melodrama of Victorian English society.
+Now in its 51st season, the Williamstown Theater Festival opens its new multimillion-dollar home and launches Roger Rees’ reign as artistic director with Oscar Wilde’s comedy-melodrama of Victorian English society.
 The handsome, double-balconied arts center comes off better than Moises Kaufman’s production, which minds its morals but not its manners.